CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 Assignments

 View and grade student submissions via the Canvas SpeedGrader.
-There are several ways to go to SpeedGrader:

 Open a browser window in Incognito and run Canvas there.
 If this works, there is probably a browser extension causing a conflict with SpeedGrader.
 The solution is to load Canvas in a different browser or identify the problematic extension and disable it.